tfrs1/preq/README.md

-# `prctl` - command-line utility for all your pull request needs
+# `preq` - command-line utility for all your pull request needs

-`prctl` tries to be useful and smart about creating your pull requests.
+`preq` tries to be useful and smart about creating your pull requests.
 It attempts to determine all parameters from Git repository in the working directory where the command is executed.
 All parameters can be, of course, overridden using flags.

 ## Installation